 At first Jack chalks up the disturbances in “Stray” to bad food or nightmares, while his human family even brings in a pet psychic who says that Jack is asking for “more affection”. (“Please don’t listen to this moron,” Jack counters silently.
 “I just want a decent night’s sleep!”)
 The Wise Dog determines that the doghouse is haunted, and the pack digs until bones are found — normally a treasure, but not when the bones belong to another dog.
-Although the entire story lasts only 8 pages, the concept is fresh, its characters are well defined, and the denouement is quite poignant.
+Although the entire story lasts a mere 8 pages, the concept is fresh, its characters are well defined, and the denouement is quite poignant.
 The beasts of Burden Hill are bound by the indelibly eerie experience.

 Small wonder that the critters, having garnered Thompson an Eisner Award (neither her first nor last), returned in 2004 in The Dark Horse Book of Witchcraft for the 12-page “Unfamiliar” and twice again after that in ever-longer anthology entries before a Beasts of Burden miniseries debuted in September 2009.
 The first issue’s 23-page “The Gathering Storm” ends with the Wise Dog deputizing our heroes upon their success in confronting, to quote Pugs, “a mother-humpin’, big-ass giant frog” (made up of smaller frogs) and the realization that Burden Hill is apparently a magnet for bad mojo.

 Occult frog infestations are not unfamiliar to those following Dark Horse’s line of Hellboy projects, edited like BOB (and the anthologies from which the feature sprang) by Scott Allie.
 The creative team also includes Jason Arthur, who took over the lettering from Thompson using a font based on her own style for the word balloons.